Tucson Child Custody Lawyer

-Child Custody & Visitation Lawyer in Pima County
+Child Custody & Visitation Attorney in Pima County, AZ

 At McNorton Fox, we are committed to helping families resolve child custody and visitation issues in a way that is practical, efficient, and in the best interests of the child.
-We understand that these types of disputes can have a significant impact on children, and we work diligently to help our clients resolve these cases in a way that is healthy and beneficial.
+We understand that these types of disputes can significantly impact children, and we work diligently to help our clients resolve these cases in a manner that is healthy and beneficial.

 Our family law firm represents both mothers and fathers seeking child custody and visitation rights.
 We also represent grandparents and other relatives who have a significant interest in caring for a child.
 If you are facing a child custody or visitation issue, please contact us for a consultation.